AdaCore/training_material/courses/spark_for_ada_programmers/labs/050_flow_analysis.lab.rst

       high: "The_Rec" must be listed in the Global aspect of "Init_The_Rec"
       high: "The_Table" must be listed in the Global aspect of "Init_The_Table"

-   * Analysis shows global data has been modified in these subprograms.
+   * Analysis shows global data has been modified in these subprograms

       * Add the appropriate contracts